 - 3.1 Taking disciplinary action and providing appropriate support are not mutually exclusive actions.
-They can and should at the same time if necessary. - 3.2 [Include examples of misbehaviour / details of the sanctions used at the Academy, with an explanation] - 3.3 [Examples of sanctions may include: - 3.3.1 a verbal reprimand and reminder of the expectations of behaviour - 3.3.2 the setting of written tasks such as an account of their behaviour - 3.3.3 loss of privileges e.g. the loss of prized responsibility - 3.3.4 detention - 3.3.5 school based community service, such as tidying a classroom - 3.3.6 regular reporting including early morning reporting; scheduled uniform checks; or being placed 'on report' for behaviour monitoring; - 3.3.7 removal from the classroom; - 3.3.8 suspension; and - 3.3.9 in the most serious of circumstances, permanent exclusion.] - 3.4 Alternative arrangements for sanctions can be considered on a case-by-case basis for any pupil where the school believes an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal circumstances. - 3.5 The school will have regard to the impact on consistency and perceived fairness overall when considering alternative arrangements.

-- 3.6 In considering whether a sanction is reasonable in all circumstances, the school will consider whether it is proportionate in the circumstances of the case. - 3.7 It will also consider any special circumstances relevant to its imposition including: - 3.7.1 the pupil's age; - 3.7.2 any special educational needs or disability they may have; and - 3.7.3 any religious requirements affecting them
+They can and should at the same time if necessary. - 3.2 Examples of sanctions may include: - 3.2.1 a verbal reprimand and reminder of the expectations of behaviour - 3.2.2 the setting of written tasks such as an account of their behaviour - 3.2.3 loss of privileges e.g. the loss of prized responsibility - 3.2.4 detention (at lunchtime, after school or on Saturday) - 3.2.5 school based community service, such as tidying a classroom - 3.2.6 regular reporting including early morning reporting; scheduled uniform checks; or being placed 'on report' for behaviour monitoring; - 3.2.7 removal from the classroom; - 3.2.8 suspension; and - 3.2.9 in the most serious of circumstances, permanent exclusion.] - 3.3 Alternative arrangements for sanctions can be considered on a case-by-case basis for any pupil where the school believes an alternative arrangement would be more effective for that particular pupil, based on their knowledge of that pupil's personal circumstances. - 3.4 The school will have regard to the impact on consistency and perceived fairness overall when considering alternative arrangements. - 3.5 In considering whether a sanction is reasonable in all circumstances, the school will consider whether it is proportionate in the circumstances of the case. - 3.6 It will also consider any special circumstances relevant to its imposition including: - 3.6.1 the pupil's age; - 3.6.2 any special educational needs or disability they may have; and - 3.6.3 any religious requirements affecting them